survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Accessing development server from the network

 To access your development server from the network, you need to figure out the IP address of your machine.
 For example, using `ifconfig | grep inet` on Unix, or `ipconfig` on Windows.
-An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip), come in handy as well.

-On Windows you need to set your `HOST` to match your IP to make it accessible.
-Example: `HOST=<ip goes here> npm start`.
+Then you need to set your `HOST` to match your IP like this: `HOST=<ip goes here> npm start`.

 ## Making it faster to develop webpack configuration